Meditation by Andrea Arriaga Video

-Join the authors of Leading While Female and other dynamic female leaders who will offer conversations and stories through keynotes and breakout sessions designed to help educational leaders of all genders confront and close the gender equity gap.
+On March 20, 2021 the Authors of Leading While Female and other dynamic female leaders offered conversations and stories through keynotes and breakout sessions designed to help educational leaders of all genders confront and close the gender equity gap.

 Dr. Trudy T. Arriaga

 Dr. Trudy T. Arriaga served the Ventura Unified School District for 14 years as the first female superintendent.
 She began her career as a bilingual paraeducator and enjoyed 40 years of service in education as a teacher, assistant principal, principal, director, superintendent and university instructor at all levels.
 Trudy retired as superintendent in July 2015 and was honored by the naming of the VUSD District Office, The VUSD Trudy Tuttle Arriaga Education Service Center.
 She is currently on the Cal Lutheran University faculty as the Associate Dean of Equity and Outreach in the Graduate School of Education.
 Trudy is the co-author of Opening Doors: An Implementation Template for Cultural Proficiency and Leading While Female: A Culturally Proficient Response to Gender Equity.
 It has been her privilege to assist educational institutions and organizations throughout the United States through keynote speeches, workshops, leadership and equity institutes and online professional development to build a culturally proficient and inclusive organization for each and every one.
 Trudy can be contacted at email@example.com

 Dr. Stacie L. Stanley